Discover cultural events celebrating Black communities, culture and history during Black History Month 2021 in London, throughout October.

-- Discover contemporary works by Black artists at Zari Gallery's Honour, Remember, Inspire exhibition.
-1-30 Oct
+- You could discover contemporary works by Black artists at Zari Gallery's Honour, Remember, Inspire exhibition.

-- Celebrate Black Londoners through digital talks from the Museum of London Docklands.
-2-31 Oct
+- Or celebrate Black Londoners through digital talks from the Museum of London Docklands.

-- Join the Black and British History: Jamaica, Britain and the Akan Maroon War online discussion between historians, to learn about and reflect on the Maroons' war with Britain.
-8 Oct
+- There were online discussion between historians as part of the Black and British History: Jamaica, Britain and the Akan Maroon War sessions, where you could learn about the Maroons' war with Britain.

-- Explore illustrations and abstract portraiture inspired by Xavier Laurent Leopold's life at the Xavi Art Exhibition at OXO Tower Wharf.
-21-25 Oct
+- Illustrations and abstract portraiture inspired by Xavier Laurent Leopold's life were exhibited as part of the Xavi Art Exhibition at OXO Tower Wharf.

-- Pick up crafts and unique items from Black-owned businesses at the African, Caribbean, Cultural Family Fun Day and Craft Fair in Hackney.
-24 Oct
+- You could pick up crafts and unique items from Black-owned businesses at the African, Caribbean, Cultural Family Fun Day and Craft Fair in Hackney.

-- Spot the black postbox by the Black Cultural Archives in Brixton, one of the four postboxes in Britain transformed in celebration of achievements of Black Britons.
+- A black postbox by the Black Cultural Archives in Brixton was one of the four postboxes in Britain transformed in celebration of achievements of Black Britons.

-- Get a behind-the-scenes scoop of the lives of Black Londoners, listen to talks or embark on an educational family trail at the Museum of London this month.
+- Visitors could get a behind-the-scenes scoop of the lives of Black Londoners, listen to talks or embark on an educational family trail at the Museum of London.

-- Be inspired by Black music artists of Croydon at the digital exhibition, The Sounds of Croydon: From Samuel Coleridge-Taylor to Stormzy.
+- Black music artists of Croydon inspired many through the digital exhibition, The Sounds of Croydon: From Samuel Coleridge-Taylor to Stormzy.

-- Journey through 60 years of Nigerian independence through conversations, music performance and an exhibition as part of Nigeria60 at the Horniman Museum.
+- You could also journey through 60 years of Nigerian independence through conversations, music performance and an exhibition as part of Nigeria60 at the Horniman Museum.

 Learn about Black history all year round